jamesjsong/jamesjsong.github.io/_posts/2023-12-13-Scenes-from-a-Brotherhood.markdown

 “I didn’t really like her, but we were together.
 Anyway, you remember BurgerBros?
 We were getting fries at BurgerBros and I told her we had to break up.
 She asked me why, and I said I couldn’t tell her.

-“I broke up with her because I got so much shit from you guys.
+“I broke up with her because I got so much crap from you guys.
 It wasn’t worth it.
 But I wasn’t going to tell her that.

 “Then dad came to pick me up.
 I got in the car—you guys were there—I said I broke up with Ellen, and everyone cheered.”